python/cpython/Doc/faq/library.rst

 How do I parcel out work among a bunch of worker threads?
 ---------------------------------------------------------

-The easiest way is to use the new :mod:`concurrent.futures` module, especially the :mod:`~concurrent.futures.ThreadPoolExecutor` class.
+The easiest way is to use the :mod:`concurrent.futures` module, especially the :mod:`~concurrent.futures.ThreadPoolExecutor` class.

 Or, if you want fine control over the dispatching algorithm, you can write